Symmetry and Dirac points in graphene spectrum: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Peter Kuchment for introducing us to the remarkable paper \cite{FefWei_jams12} which was the starting point for our exploration.
-Peter Kuchment, Ngoc Do and Rami Band patiently listened to our sometimes confused explanations and provided encouragement, deep suggestions and corrections.
+Rami Band, Ngoc Do, Peter Kuchment and Alim Sukhtayev patiently listened to our sometimes confused explanations and provided encouragement, deep suggestions and corrections.
+We are grateful to Yves Colin de Verdi\`ere for his interest in the project and many helpful suggestions.
 Chris Joyner helped us interpret ``strange'' representations \eqref{eq:RV_representations1}-\eqref{eq:RV_representations2} as corepresentations of Wigner and gave us a crash course on classifying them.
 Charles Fefferman and Michael Weinstein drew our attention to several omissions and pointed out the finer points of their results.
 We are deeply thankful to all the above individuals.
 GB was partially supported by NSF grant DMS-1410657.
-AC was conducting parts of the research in the Institute for Information Transmission Problems (Russian Academy of Sciences), supported by the grant from Russian Foundation for Sciences (project $\mathrm{N}\sp{\scriptscriptstyle{\underline{\underline{\circ}}}}$ 14-50-00150).
+The research of Andrew Comech was carried out at the Institute for Information Transmission Problems of the Russian Academy of Sciences at the expense of the Russian Foundation for Sciences (project 14-50-00150).